 January 28 – February 3, 2017

 Ah, to be in a small town trapped in a big city.
 In just a week’s stay, I felt in the zone in Taito-ku, one of Tokyo’s more traditional wards encompassing the quaint districts of Ueno and Asakusa.
-It had the best of both worlds.
 I could live here, I thought.
 Having been welcomed so warmly by friendly, familiar faces accounted for that sense of home.
 My student-turned-friend Taka came by within minutes of my arrival.

 Keisei, express train from Narita, deposited posh traveler Melissa and poor me right at Ueno.
 Miss Posh, oppressed by flying coach with me, could not drag her luggage for a few blocks.
 I flagged down a cab.
 Out of character for me.
 The fare was not as prohibitive as I expected.
 Our hotel was, after all, less than five minutes away.

-Our first digs was a homey backpackers’ inn, Stayto Hotel.
+Our first accommodation was a homey backpackers’ inn, Stayto Hotel.
 The young staff was accommodating with some of our little requests.
 We had a cozy room where everything was within reach.
 This was the closest I could get to a capsule hotel which The Posh One objected to, mainly for its common bathroom.
-Here it was en suite with a touch of the traditional.
-In place of a bed, we slept in a futon spread out on a tatami mat.
-A yukata, a light cotton kimono, was provided for a more comfy experience.
+Our room was en suite with a touch of the traditional.
+In place of a bed, we slept on a futon spread out on a tatami mat.
+A yukata was provided for a more comfy experience.
 Stayto was a foretaste of our authentic ryokan experience later in the week.
 Sure, the room was cramped for two occupants with mid-sized luggage; good thing Her Poshness flew to Osaka the next day.

 My former student Jun Awano made the long trip from Yokohama first thing in the morning to see me.
-We walked to a nearby Jonathan’s, a Western-style popular chain, for a full-on Japanese brekkie: Rice, raw egg, nori, and miso soup – way heavier and healthier than my usual coffee and bread.
+We walked to a nearby Jonathan’s, a popular Western-style chain, for a full-on Japanese breakfast: Rice, raw egg, nori, and miso soup – way heavier and healthier than my usual coffee and bread.

 Energized by that nutritious meal, Jun and I braved the cold and explored the vicinity on foot.
 A building with a stack of giant multi-colored cups on its façade marked the corner of Kappabashi-dori.
 Jun explained that the street was known as Kitchen Town, lined mostly with shops selling cooking and dining utensils, crockery, ovens, restaurant furniture and decorations.
 Was it commercial zoning or it just happened to be this town’s cottage industry?
 No matter, it added quaintness points to the area.
 We combed both sides of the street.
 He bought me a hand-painted ceramic teacup and a plastic sashimi fridge magnet, typical Kappabashi souvenir items.